Convolution

 | Fastest

-Set the convolution computation domain:
+Set the area of the convolution calculation:

 Time